ekxide/iceoryx2-book/source/getting-started/publish-subscribe.md

 Whenever we acquire an uninitialized sample, we must write the payload to it and convert it into an initialized sample.
-This ensures we don’t accidentally ship uninitialized garbage across processes.
+This ensures we don’t accidentally ship uninitialized garbage across participants.
 Once the payload is written, the sample is safe to send.

 ## Subscriber